 The sinuses are located behind the forehead, nasal bones, cheeks, and eyes.
 When the sinus openings become blocked or too much mucus builds up, bacteria and other germs can grow.
 This can lead to an infection and inflammation of the sinuses called sinusitis.

 A sinus x-ray is ordered when you have any of the following:

 - Other sinus disorders, such as a deviated septum (crooked or bent septum, the structure that separates the nostrils)

 - Symptoms of another infection of that area of the head

-A sinus x-ray is not ordered as often before.
-This is because CT scan of the sinuses shows more detail.
+These days, a sinus x-ray is not often ordered.
+This is because a CT scan of the sinuses shows more detail.

 The x-ray may detect an infection, blockages, bleeding or tumors.

 There is low radiation exposure.
 X-rays are monitored and regulated so that the lowest amount of radiation is used to produce the image.

 Pregnant women and children are more sensitive to the risks of x-rays.